-Remember, the vehicle inspection must be passed before you can proceed to the basic vehicle control skills test.
+Remember, the pre-trip inspection must be passed before you can proceed to the basic vehicle control skills test.

-11.6 - Taking the CDL Vehicle Inspection Test
+11.6 - Taking the CDL Pre-trip Inspection Test

-11.6.1 - Class A Vehicle Inspection Test
+11.6.1 - Class A Pre-trip Inspection Test

-If you are applying for a Class A CDL, you will be required to perform one of the four versions of a vehicle inspection in the vehicle you have brought with you for testing.
+If you are applying for a Class A CDL, you will be required to perform one of the four versions of a pre-trip inspection in the vehicle you have brought with you for testing.
 Each of the four tests are equivalent and you will not know which test you will take until just before the testing begins.